-Cystatin C expression in ischemic white matter lesions.
+Cystatin C expression in ischemic white matter lesions

 To study the involvement of cystatin C in the progression of ischemic white matter lesions (WMLs).

 Cystatin C levels in the cerebrospinal fluid (CSF) of patients with cerebrovascular disease, and also in primary and established human neural cell cultures were investigated.
 For pathologic analysis, cystatin C immunoreactivity was investigated in the white matter of patients with severe WMLs, mild WMLs or controls.

 Cystatin C levels in the CSF of patients with Fazekas WML grade 3 [14 with hypertension; W/HT(+) and nine without hypertension; W/HT(-)] were lower than those in 38 patients with grade 0-1 (P = 0.0022 and P < 0.0001 respectively).
 Immunohistochemical study showed that the cystatin C immunoreactivity was found in astrocytes, and the number of astrocytes in the white matter in the severe WML group was decreased when compared with that in controls (P = 0.0027) and in the mild WML group (P = 0.0024).
 In human neural cell cultures, treatments with thrombin, matrix metalloproteinases and interleukin 1 beta increased the expression of cystatin C mRNA in human astrocytes and hybrid neurons, but an enzyme-linked immunosorbent assay revealed that only thrombin significantly increased the production and secretion of cystatin C in astrocytes.

 These results suggest that low levels of CSF cystatin C in ischemic WMLs might be due to the decreased number of astrocytes that secrete cystatin C in response to the stimuli of proteases and inflammatory cytokines.